JsHuang/XnSoft-Security-Advisory/XnView/Multiple Vulnerabilities in XnView 2.48 .md

 ## Affected version
 XnView  2.48 for Windows

-## Affected platform
-All the vulnerabilities are tested with Windows versions ,but may exists in other platform versions.

 # Vulnerability Details
 The details about the vulnerabilitiesare as below, the poc files loated in https://github.com/JsHuang/XnSoft-Security-Advisory/tree/master/XnView/poc